-Electronics Engineers with little to no experience tend to make between $63430 and $77490 while the more experienced ones make over $122060 per year.
+Electronics Engineers with little to no experience tend to make between $64840 and $79640 while the more experienced ones can earn over $130150 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as An Electronics Engineer is to move to a higher paying state like DC.
-Right now, the highest paying states for Electronics Engineers are DC, RI, MD, CA and WA.
+One of the easiest ways to increase your salary as an Electronics Engineer is to move to a higher paying state like DC.
+Right now, the highest paying states for Electronics Engineers are DC, CA, MA, MD and RI.

-3 other factors that can increase your salary as An Electronics Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electronics Engineer is the degree you hold, the industry you work in and lastly the company you work for.

-Electronics Engineers job description, Electronics Engineers salary, Electronics Engineers information, what is the job of an Electronics Engineer like, pros and cons about Electronics Engineers, colleges and universities for Electronics Engineers, is Electronics Engineers, Except Computer the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Electronics Engineers job description, Electronics Engineers salary, Electronics Engineers information, what is the job of an Electronics Engineer like, pros and cons about Electronics Engineers, colleges and universities for Electronics Engineers, is Electronics Engineers the right career for me, careers in Architecture and Engineering

 Automation Engineer, Automotive Power Electronics Engineer, Central Office Equipment Engineer, Central Office Facilities Planning Engineer, Circuit Design Engineer, Circuit Designer, Commercial Engineer, Communications Engineer, Compatibility Test Engineer, Customer Equipment Engineer